markflemingtennis/tennis-blog/content/posts/profiles-in-greatness-john-newcombe.md

 title = "Profiles In Greatness: John Newcombe"

 +++
-John Newcombe was a 27 time Grand Slam champion in singles, doubles and Mixed doubles.
+John Newcombe was a 27 time Grand Slam champion in singles, doubles, and mixed doubles.

 What made him great?

 What can we learn from him?

+## CARREER STATISTICS

 Nickname: Newk